Austin-Daigle/JakeGutierrezResumeBuilder/README.md

 A section is a top-level resume block (e.g., Education, Experience, Projects, Skills).

 Key behaviors:
-- The **order of sections** is the order used in Preview and Export.
+- Section order controls output order.
-- You can **drag-and-drop** sections to reorder.
+- Drag-and-drop reorders sections instantly.
 - Deleting a section removes its entries from the project.

-Section title editing:
-- Section titles can be edited in the UI.
-- Section titles support rich text (bold by default).

 ---

 ### Entries

-Entries belong to a section (e.g., one job inside Experience, one school inside Education).
+Entries belong to a section (e.g., a job within Experience, a school within Education).

 Key behaviors:
-- The **order of entries** controls output order.
+- Entry order controls output order.
-- Entry fields vary depending on section kind.
+- Fields vary by section type.
-- Entry editing happens in an editor dialog.
+- Editing happens in a focused editor dialog.

 ---

 ### Bullets

-Bullets are typically used for Experience and Projects.
+Bullets are primarily used in Experience and Projects.

 Key behaviors:
-- Bullets are managed as a list.
-- Bullet order matters and is reflected in Preview and Export.
+- Bullet order matters.
+- Drag-and-drop reordering is supported.
-- Bullets support rich text editing where applicable.
+- Rich text formatting is supported where applicable.

 ---

-### Rich Text Editing
+### Rich Text Formatting

-Some fields use a rich text editor that supports formatting.
+Rich text formatting is stored in the project file as structured segments (not as raw HTML).

-Supported formatting options:
+Supported formatting (where available):
-- bold / italic / underline / strikethrough
-- text color
+- Bold
-- highlight color
+- Italic

-Rich text is preserved across:
-- Preview
+- Underline
-- LaTeX export
+- Strikethrough
-- Word export
+- Text color
-- PDF export
+- Highlight color

 ---

 ### Spellcheck

-Spellcheck is designed to act like a modern editor:
+Spellcheck is designed to feel like a modern editor:

-- Misspelled words are underlined in red.
+- Misspelled words are underlined in bright red.
-- Right-click a misspelled word:
+- Right-click a misspelled word to:
-  - choose a suggestion to replace it
+  - choose a suggestion
-  - or choose **Ignore All** to ignore that word in this project
+  - choose **Ignore All** to ignore that word in the current project

-Ignore list persistence:
-- Ignored words are stored per project (inside the project JSON).
+Ignored words are stored per-project in the project JSON.

-Edit Document Spellcheck Data:
-- `Settings -> Edit Document Spellcheck Data...` opens a manager dialog where you can add/remove ignored words.

 ---

 ### Undo / Redo

-Undo/Redo exists to support rapid iteration while editing:
+Undo/Redo supports rapid iteration while editing:
 - `Edit -> Undo`
 - `Edit -> Redo`

-Some changes (like typing) may be grouped for usability.

 ---

 ### Preview

-Preview renders the internal data state into a display view so you can confirm:

-- ordering
-- spacing
-- consistency
-- formatting outcome

-Preview is the recommended checkpoint before export.
+Preview renders from the internal structured state (not directly from UI widgets).
+It’s the recommended checkpoint before export.

 ---

 ### Export

-The app supports multiple export formats:
+Exports are generated from the same structured state used for Preview:

-- **LaTeX (.tex)**: good for version control and high-quality typography.
+- **LaTeX (.tex)**: best for typography and version control.
-- **Word (.docx)**: good for recruiter workflows that prefer Word.
+- **Word (.docx)**: useful for recruiters who prefer Word.
-- **PDF (.pdf)**: good for final submission.
+- **PDF (.pdf)**: ideal for final submission.

-Exports are based on the internal structured state, not the raw UI.

 ---

-## Building & Packaging
+## Dependencies

-> This section is for developers who want to produce distributable builds.

-### Windows: Build a .exe
+This app is a single-file Tkinter GUI script.

+Optional feature dependencies:
+- Spellcheck: `pyspellchecker`
+- Word export: `python-docx`
+- PDF export: `reportlab`

+If an optional dependency is missing, the app shows an error dialog with the exact install command.

+---

+## Build From Source

+### Windows (.exe)

-This repo includes a PyInstaller spec file:
+This repo includes a PyInstaller spec file for Windows:

-- `ResumeTemplateMaker.spec`

-Build command:

 ```bash
 python -m PyInstaller --noconfirm --clean ResumeTemplateMaker.spec